 First we had the Alexa-powered Amazon Echo, then Google Home with the Google Assistant.
 Now a number of other big-name brands are getting in on the smart-speaker act, including Panasonic, Sony, Sonos and Apple.
 Given its efforts to create its own voice assistant for its flagship smartphones, one company stands out for being notably absent: Samsung.

 Until now that is.
-Alongside the Galaxy Note 9 and Galaxy Watch, Samsung revealed the Samsung Galaxy Home, a Bixby smart speaker that aims to bring the company's virtual assistant into your living room.
+Alongside the Galaxy Note 9 and Galaxy Watch, in August Samsung revealed the Samsung Galaxy Home, a Bixby smart speaker that aims to bring the company's virtual assistant into your living room.

 When is the Galaxy Home release date?